datacarpentry/genomics-workshop/_extras/faq.md

 ### Is there anything special I need to do if I’m teaching the optional R lesson?

 Nope!
-The AMI that we use for the standard lessons can also be used to teach the optional R lessons.
+The AMI that we use for the standard lessons can also be used to teach the optional R lesson.

 ### What are common problems that arise during this workshop?